angacom expo

 • Mean time to recovery reduced from days to hours.

-• Development cycle shortened by 60%.
+• The development cycle was shortened by 60%.

 • Infrastructure costs reduced by 30% through optimized resource usage.